kigster/pullulant/README.md

 ### About your OS-X user

-Note: shared resources used by the Homebrew, such as files under `/usr/local`, will change ownership to the user running this installer.
-Even though an effort was made to ensure that group `staff` can access shared files there, if you have another development user on this machine, there may be some issues with permissions.
+Note: shared resources used by the Homebrew, such as files under `/usr/local`, will change ownership to the user running this installer, with full `xwr` permissions.
+This is so that the effects of any previously run `sudo brew` nuisance is neutralized.

+Typically your group will be `staff`.
+Whatever group you are, that group is applied to the key folders (`/usr/local` and `/var/chef`), with permissions also reset to `xwr`.
+The idea is that this move should permit multiple co-existing users to share `/usr/local` and `/var/chef` at the same time.

-The current OS-X user must be configured as "Admin" on the Mac, and upon entering their password after the first request for `sudo`, the user will be modified to allow password-less `sudo` access.
-If this is not what you want, remove the file `/private/etc/sudoers.d/${USER}`
+Note that the current OS-X user must be configured as "Admin" on the Mac, and upon entering their password after the first request for `sudo`, the user will be modified to allow password-less `sudo` access for the duration of the script.

+At the very end, installer cleans this up, or you can run `pullulant -r reset-sudo`

 ## Install